Roger Huerta: ONE Championship

 Huerta signed with the Asian-based promotion ONE Championship in 2012.
 He was scheduled to fight Phil Baroni in a welterweight bout at ONE FC: Destiny of Warriors on June 23 but Baroni was pulled from the fight after suffering a TKO loss in a fight 3 weeks before the event.
 Huerta instead fought Zorobabel Moreira at the event, and was defeated via KO (soccer kick) in the second round.

 After two years away from the sport, Huerta returned to One FC on August 29, 2014.
 He faced undefeated Christian Holley at ONE FC: Reign of Champions and won the fight via TKO in the first round.

 Bellator return

 After seven-and-a-half years away from the promotion, Huerta re-signed with Bellator MMA for one fight in 2018.
 He faced Benson Henderson in the main event at Bellator 196 on April 6, 2018.
 Huerta lost the bout via submission in the second round.

 Subsequently, in May 2018, Huerta signed a new, multi-fight contract with Bellator.

 Huerta faced Patricky Freire on September 21, 2018 at Bellator 205.
 He lost the fight via knockout in the second round.

 Huerta faced Sidney Outlaw at Bellator 234 on November 14, 2019.
 He lost the fight via unanimous decision.

 Huerta faced Chris Gonzalez at Bellator 255 on April 2, 2021.
 He lost the bout after tapping due to strikes in the third round.

 On April 19, 2021, it was announced that Huerta was released by Bellator.

+Professional Fighters League

+Huerta would next fight fellow UFC veteran Robert Whiteford at PFL Europe 3 on September 28, 2024.
+He would lose the fight via unanimous decision.